Hot summer? How to protect your dog from the heat

 • Walk in the shade, on grass or forest paths.

-• Use bag protectors if necessary.
+• Use paw protection if needed.

 How to activate your dog in the heat – without overheating